3 Ways To Finance An Overseas Property Purchase

 You have options for leveraging whatever capital you have to invest with, if you know where to look…

-This is a major focus of our International Property Summit, which kicks off on Wednesday, June 12.
+This is a major focus of our International Property Summit, which kicks off in Panama City, Panama, tomorrow, Wednesday, June 18.

 This event connects attendees with Lief Simon’s global network of property insiders and presents them with a menu of exclusive investment opportunities from around the world.

-The 2024 event features two dozen deals… many of which are extremely affordable (including beachside properties for less than $100,000).
+This year’s event features a host of impressive deals… many of which are extremely affordable (including condos for $102k).

 But just because they’re inexpensive doesn’t mean you shouldn’t use leverage to your advantage where possible…